-Thai bodywork is both a remedial and therapeutic form of massage.
-It can encourage flexibility, relaxation and balance.
+Thai bodywork is both a remedial and therapeutic form of massage and can be received on the massage couch or on a futon.
+It encourages flexibility, relaxation and balance.
 As well as having a musculo-skeletal approach, Thai bodywork can educate the receiver about their body, creating a new awareness of what is possible, what is useful and what is less useful.
 You can start the massage feeling scattered and physically compromised and complete the massage feeling grounded, taller and centred.

 Techniques include effleurage, sequences of soft tissue pressing and combinations of stretching and joint mobilisation and use of acupressure.
 Considered deep tissue techniques are also incorporated for specific attention to muscle groups.